foxglove/mcap/docs/index.md

 Many robotics companies spend valuable in-house resources to develop custom file formats, only to create future work and complicate third-party tool integrations.
 We built MCAP to allow teams to focus on their core robotics problems and avoid wasting precious time making commodity tools.

 Before MCAP, the format that robotics teams used to store their log data depended mainly on their framework.
-Those using ROS 1 defaulted to the “bag file” format; those on ROS 2 defaulted to a SQLite-based format.
-Companies that don’t use ROS often employ a custom in-house binary format, such as length-delimited Protobuf, or store their messages as opaque bytes inside existing file formats such as HDF5.
+Those using ROS 1 defaulted to the [“bag file”](http://wiki.ros.org/Bags/Format/2.0) format; those on ROS 2 defaulted to a SQLite-based format.
+Companies that don’t use ROS often employed a custom in-house binary format, such as length-delimited Protobuf, or stored their messages as opaque bytes inside existing file formats such as HDF5.

 These existing storage options have several shortcomings.
 Custom in-house formats lack interoperability and require developing corresponding libraries in multiple languages to read and write files.
 The ROS 1 bag format is challenging to work with outside of the ROS ecosystem, while the ROS 2 SQLite format is [not fully self-contained](https://github.com/ros2/rosbag2/issues/782), making it difficult for third-party tools to read.